Retaliation and whistle blowing FAQs

 - A response consistent with that conclusion.

 Second, keep a record of everything that happens to you.
-Keep documents that back up what you say as true.
+Keep documents that back up what you say.
+Make important communications in writing by, for example, using email.

-Third, respond to unwarranted reprimands with polite rebuttals.
-You have to walk a fine line between holding your ground and appearing unwilling to correct alleged performance deficiencies.
+Third, respond to unwarranted reprimands with timely, professional rebuttals.
+You have to walk a fine line between holding your ground and appearing unwilling to correct alleged performance deficiencies, though.
 If you are at that point, consider working with an attorney on a response.

 Finally, take a look at other employment opportunities.
 There is no shame in walking away from an abusive environment.

-However, if you do not have a good exit lined up and you allow your employer no excuse to retaliate, the retaliation will either stop or you may have a good retaliation case that is worth pursuing.
+However, if you do not have a good exit strategy and you allow your employer no excuse to retaliate, the retaliation will either stop or you will be in the best position to pursue a remedy for unlawful retaliation, if that becomes necessary.

 Where can I find more information about unlawful employment retaliation?

-Mel has collected Questions and Answers, Wiki articles and Blog articles about unlawful retaliation.
-If you still cannot find the answer to your question, Ask mel and we will send your question to attorneys in your state.
+My Employment Lawyer has collected Questions and Answers, Wiki articles and Blog articles about unlawful retaliation.
+If you still cannot find the answer to your question, Ask MEL and we will send your question to attorneys in your state.

 I want to consult an employment attorney about unlawful retaliation at work.
 Do you have any suggestions?